-EPE is a fully bundled public utility engaged in the generation, transmission, and distribution of electricity in an area of approximately 10,000 square miles in the Rio Grande Valley in west Texas and south-central New Mexico.
+EPE is a fully bundled public utility engaged in the generation, transmission, and distribution of electricity in an area of approximately 10,000 square miles in the Rio Grande Valley in west Texas and south-central

+New Mexico.
 EPE owns or has significant ownership interest in five electrical generating facilities providing it with a total net capacity of approximately 2,089 MW.
-In addition, EPE has PPAs with seven companies for an additional net peak capacity of approximately 377 MW (solar) of which 107 MW are existing resources, and 270 MW are approved planned resources with commercial operation dates ("COD") in 2022.
+In addition, EPE has PPAs with seven companies for an additional net peak capacity of approximately 377 MW (solar) of which 107 MW are existing resources, and 270 MW are planned resources with commercial operation dates ("COD") in 2022.

-EPE serves approximately 437,000 residential, commercial, industrial, and wholesale customers.
+EPE serves approximately 444,300 retail and wholesale customers.
 EPE distributes electricity to retail customers principally in El Paso, Texas and in Las Cruces, New Mexico.
-EPE's retail electric rates and services are regulated by the NMPRC and the Public Utility Commission of Texas ("PUCT").
-EPE's principal industrial and other large customers include steel production, copper and oil refining, and United States military installations, including the United States Army Air Defense Center at Fort Bliss in Texas, and White Sands Missile Range and Holloman Air Force Base in New Mexico.
+EPE's retail electric rates and services are regulated by the Public Utility Commission of Texas ("PUCT") and the New Mexico Public Regulation Commission ("NMPRC").
+EPE's principal industrial and other large customers include steel production, copper and oil refining, and United States military installations, including the United States Army Air Defense Center at Fort Bliss in Texas and White Sands Missile Range and Holloman Air Force Base in New Mexico.